 Notes

 *Rinsing the noodles, even after draining, still adds excess water to the sauce which dilutes it.
-If you substitute with whole wheat pasta that doesn’t get rinsed, then add ¼ cup of water to thin out the sauce.
+If you substitute with pasta that doesn’t get rinsed, then add ¼ cup of water to thin out the sauce.

 I use natural peanut butter, which is typically either just peanuts or peanuts and salt.
 Using peanut butter with added oils and sweeteners may alter the taste and consistency of the peanut dipping sauce.